 What is a Working Group?

 The Humanities Institute invites your proposals for collaborative interdisciplinary working groups.
-Under the auspices of our Collaboratory, we offer some funding, meeting space, publicity, and organizational support.
-Past groups have designed one- or two-year interdisciplinary collaborative programs, and though they have taken distinctive shapes, programming should include at least three public presentations a year and aim to eventually find embodiment in a conference, publication, course, digital production, or appropriate other form.
+Under the auspices of our Collaboratory, we offer funding, meeting spaces in Hagerty Hall, publicity, and organizational support.
+Past groups have designed one- or two-year interdisciplinary collaborative programs, and though they have taken distinctive shapes, programming should include at least two presentations a year, alongside other possible events, activities, and outcomes.
+These could include:

 Working groups have a long history in the Humanities Institute.
-Over the past two decades, they have provided a forum within which emergent and potentially exciting interdisciplinary research might find its initial hearing.
-We are eager to restart this engine of intellectual growth.
-If you are igniting an idea and want to stoke its potential, please consider submitting a proposal for a collaborative interdisciplinary working group.
+Over the past two decades, they have provided a forum for cultivating emergent and exciting interdisciplinary research and for developing ideas that do not yet have a footprint at the university.

-Below is additional information about how to create or join a Working Group.
-You can also find more information about current Working Groups and a list of our archived Working Groups through the menu on the right.
+Below you’ll find additional information about how to participate in a Working Group.
+You can also find information about current Working Groups and a list of our archived Working Groups through the menu on the right.

 Looking for potential collaborators?
 Go to our research connector database tool through this link and start exploring potential connections with OSU faculty and graduate students.